April Trip to Montana, Day 5 -- Madison Buffalo Jump and the Bear Trap Canyon Wilderness Area, April 2010

 As we finished the walk to the rig, the afterglow on the far canyon wall was starting to reflect in the river, giving it a rich peach tone that made a glowing ribbon of the river for as far as you could see up the river.

-We left the Bear Trap and at the mouth, the sun was still hitting the hills west of the river -- at a spot where we used to find teepee rings as kids, and were
+We left the Bear Trap and at the mouth, the sun was still hitting the hills west of the river -- at a spot where we used to find teepee rings as kids, and were always on the lookout for arrowheads.

 We drove back to Bozeman on MT HWY 84 and got to the edge of the Gallatin Valley in time to see the sun hitting the Bridger Range on the east side of the valley.
 It was a visually perfect way to end a great spring day.
 A week later they closed the road in Yellowstone Park due to snow, and Bozeman was freezing and windy once again.

-Brian, with Photos by Brian Text and Photos copyright Goin Mobyle LLC 2010
+Text and Photos copyright Goin Mobyle LLC 2010